fortinet-fortisoar/solution-pack-fortinet-advisor/docs/advanced-usage.md

 ## Prompting tips

-Simple tweaks to the input prompts could improve the playbook block generation process using Fortinet Advisor.
-While asking queries or giving input to the Advisor keep some tips in mind:
+Simple tweaks to the input prompts could improve the playbook block generation process using FortiAI.
+While asking queries or giving input to the FortiAI keep some tips in mind:

 - To use a specific integration in a use case, provide it as part of the prompt.
 For example;